mraible/mongock-docs/site/v5/testing/testing.md

 # Integration test
-At this point, once we are confident our changeUnits do what they should, we probably want to test our migration(set of changeUnits) within the application  context and, given the specific input scenarios, the result in the database is what we expect.
+Once you are confident that the ChangeUnits are tested in isolation, we can increase the testing robustness by adding integration tests.
+The intent with Integration tests is to test the entire migration suite with your application context and validate the expected database results.

 This is a more complex level of testing as it requires to simulate the application context and implies the integration of the different components within the application.
 But it's probably the most important level of testing to ensure the correctness of the migration.